The purpose of this study is to review each of the three priestly garments of the Old Testament in detail.

 The High Priest was revered as much or more than any king or royalty of the nations around Israel.
 Consequently, these clothes carried the richness and beauty that surpassed the royal robes of the mightiest kings of the surrounding empires.
-The “Golden Garment” of the High Priest’s uniform was a two-layered set of clothing which included the four garments of the regular priests plus four additional articles of clothing that were added to enhance the ritual beauty and honor of the sacredness of the duties of the High Priest in his daily work of atonement for the children of Israel.
-The golden garments were worn all year in the rituals performed as the High Priest when he, in view of the people of Israel, enters the sanctuary interior in the morning and evening sacrifices.
+The “Golden Garment” of the High Priest’s uniform was a two-layered set of clothing that included the four garments of the regular priests plus four additional articles of clothing that were added to enhance the ritual beauty and honor of the sacredness of the duties of the High Priest in his daily work of atonement for the children of Israel.
+The golden garments were worn all year in the rituals performed by the High Priest when he, in view of the people of Israel, enters the sanctuary interior in the morning and evening sacrifices.

 The High Priest and Priests wore no shoes or sandals, meaning they would walk barefoot, which is the prerequisite for walking on holy ground (Exodus 3:5).

 The first four articles of clothing were uniquely worn by the High Priest, and the last four garments were similar to those worn by the other Priests except the Sash, which was unique for the “Golden Garment”:

 - Tunic (Long Shirt – Inner Garment)

 - Turban (Hat or Mitre)